1Elaigwu/Scalable-Social-Media-Platform/README.md

 - **Security**: Data encryption and strict access control mechanisms

-## API Documentation
+## API Documentation Overview
 - **User Service API**: Endpoints for user management, including registration, login, profile updates, and user search.
 - **Post Service API**: API endpoints for creating, retrieving, updating, and deleting posts.
 - **Comment Service API**: API endpoints for adding, retrieving, updating, and deleting comments on posts.
 - **Notification Service API**: Endpoints for managing user notifications, such as sending and retrieving notifications.

-## Architecture Design
+## Architecture Design Overview

 ### Microservices
-The platform is built using a microservices architecture, with each service responsible for a specific aspect of the system.
-This approach allows for independent development, deployment, and scaling of each service.
-Here are the key microservices:

-#### User Service
-**Responsibilities**:

-- Manage user registration, authentication, and profiles.
+- **User Service**: Manages user authentication, profiles, and interactions.
-- Handle user-related data and operations.

-**Interactions**:

-- Communicates with the Post Service to retrieve user-specific posts.
-- Interacts with the Notification Service to manage user notifications.

-#### Post Service
--**Responsibilities**:

-- Handle creation, retrieval, and management of posts.
+- **Post Service**: Handles the creation, retrieval, and management of posts.
-- Store and index post data for efficient querying.

-**Interactions**:

-- Connects with the User Service to get information about post authors.
-- Works with the Comment Service to manage comments on posts.

-#### Comment Service
--**Responsibilities**:

-- Manage creation, retrieval, and moderation of comments on posts.
+- **Comment Service**: Manages comments on posts.
-- Store and index comment data for efficient querying.

-**Interactions**:

-- Interfaces with the Post Service to associate comments with posts.
-- Communicates with the Notification Service to alert users about new comments.

-#### Notification Service
--**Responsibilities**:

-- Manage notifications for user activities (e.g., new comments, likes).
-- Store and deliver notifications in real-time or through batch processing.

-**Interactions**:

-- Works with the User Service to deliver notifications to the correct users.
-- Interacts with the Post and Comment Services to generate notifications based on user activities.
+- **Notification Service**: Handles the sending and retrieval of notifications for user activities.

-## Databases
-The platform utilizes multiple databases, each chosen for its specific strengths, to handle different types of data efficiently.

-### PostgreSQL
+### Databases
-**Role**:

-- Used for storing structured data related to users, including authentication details and profiles.
+- **PostgreSQL**: Used for relational data storage, particularly for user information.

-**Benefits**:

-- ACID compliance ensures data integrity and reliability.
-- Strong support for complex queries and transactions.

-### MongoDB
-**Role**:

-- Used for storing semi-structured data such as posts, comments, and notifications.
+- **MongoDB**: Utilized for storing posts, comments, and notifications due to its flexible schema capabilities.

-**Benefits**:

-- Flexible schema design allows for rapid iteration and scaling.
-- High performance for read-heavy operations and horizontal scaling capabilities.

-### Redis
-**Role**:

-- Used for caching frequently accessed data to improve performance and reduce load on primary databases.
+- **Redis**: Employed for caching frequently accessed data to improve performance.

-**Benefits**:

-- Extremely fast read and write operations.
-- Supports various data structures such as strings, hashes, lists, and sets.

-## Search
-The platform incorporates powerful search capabilities to enable users to quickly find relevant content.

-### Elasticsearch
+### Search
-**Role**:

-- Provides full-text search capabilities across posts, comments, and user profiles.

-**Integration**:

-- Indexes data from MongoDB for posts and comments, and from PostgreSQL for user profiles.
-- Real-time updates ensure search results are always up-to-date.

-**Benefits**:

-- Distributed nature allows for horizontal scaling and high availability.
-- Advanced search features such as filtering, faceting, and aggregations enhance user experience.
+- **Elasticsearch**: Integrated for full-text search capabilities, enabling efficient and scalable search functionality across the platform.

 ## Technical Implementation